 (D) Caching predicate overlap decisions.
-Often we find an input predicate (e.g., true) checked for overlaps redundantly after a previous occurrence of the same predicate was partitioned.
-We avoid such checks by caching the latest overlap results for all input predicates, and executing the remainder of the partitioning algorithm only when the cache is missed.
+We avoid redundant checks for predicate overlaps by caching the latest overlap results for all input predicates, and executing the remainder of the partitioning algorithm only when the cache is missed.
 Caching also enables introducing new queries incrementally into the network without recomputing all previous predicate overlaps.

 (E) Decomposing query-matching into multiple stages.
 Often the input query predicates may have significant overlaps: for instance, one query may count on M source IP addresses, while another counts packets on N destination IP addresses.
 By installing these predicates on a single table stage, it is impossible to avoid using up $M \times N$ rules.
-However, modern switches [8, 40] support several match-action stages, which can be used to reduce rule space overheads.
-In our example, by installing the Msource IP matches in one table and N destination matches in another, we can reduce the rule count to M + N. These smaller logical table stages may then be mapped to physical stages on a multi-stage hardware table [26, 52].
+However, modern switches [8, 43] support several match-action stages, which can be used to reduce rule space overheads.
+In our example, by installing the Msource IP matches in one table and N destination matches in another, we can reduce the rule count to M + N. These smaller logical table stages may then be mapped to physical table stages on hardware [29, 56].

 We devise an optimization problem to divide queries into groups that will be installed on different table stages.
-The key intuition is that if we avoid grouping queries that match on dissimilar header fields in one table stage, we can significantly reduce rule count.
-To formalize this, we specify a cost function that estimates the worst-case rule space when combining predicates (Appendix A).
-The resulting optimization problem is NP-hard; however, we design a first-fit heuristic to group queries into multiple table stages, given a limit on the number of table stages and rule space per stage.
-The compilations of different table stages are parallelizable.
+The key intuition is to spread queries matching on dissimilar header fields into multiple table stages to reduce rule count.
+We specify a cost function that estimates the worst-case rule space when combining predicates (Appendix A).
+The resulting optimization problem is NPhard; however, we design a first-fit heuristic to group queries into table stages, given a limit on the number of stages and rule space per stage.
+The compilations of different stages are parallelizable.